-- Katie Wilkes, Program Manager, Research Funding & Development Services
+- Julie Rogers, Research Development Associate, Research Funding & Development Services

-- Taylor St. Clair, Administrative Coordinator, Research Funding & Development Services
+- Maria Violeta Blando, Administrative Coordinator, Research Funding & Development Services

 In your web browser:

-The steps are easy, but vary slightly depending which browser you use (Internet Explorer, Firefox, Safari, etc.) Typically you’ll see an icon like this up above in the browser’s address bar.
+The steps are easy, but vary slightly depending which browser you use (Internet Explorer, Firefox, Safari, etc.) Typically you’ll see an icon like the one at the right near the browser’s address bar.
 Click it and you’ll see instructions for how to subscribe or add a bookmark.